TEAMMATES/teammates/docs/maintainer-guide.md

 * Before release day:
   * Create an issue for the release to announce the scheduled release time.
-  * Update `about.jsp` with the names of new contributors, if any.
+  * Update `developers.json` with the names of new contributors, if any.
 * Release day:
   * Ensure all PRs included in the release are tagged with the correct milestone, correct assignee(s), and appropriate `c.*` label.
   * Merge `release` branch with `master` branch and tag the release with format `V{major}.{minor}.0` (e.g. `V6.0.0`).